OWASP/samm/v2.0/beta/o-operational-management.md

 - Option 4

 #### Notes
+coverage handled by questions? you know what you have/process sensitive and/or under regulatory compliance

 ## Maturity 2
 ### Activity
-Process for handling sensitive data within system operations is documented and established.
+Process for handling sensitive data "within system operations"(?) is established (=data protection policy).
 Data is consequently protected according to the need-to-know principle.
 Access to sensitive data is reliably protocoled.

 ### Maturity Questions
 #### Q 1